kanisterio/kanister/design/func-version.md

 removed entirely.

-The lack of a proper strategy to manage and rollout such changes in a responsible backward compatible manner can lead to costly operational overhead for Kanister users.
+The lack of a proper strategy to manage and rollout such changes in a responsible backwards compatible manner can lead to costly operational overhead for Kanister users.
 In addition, it also becomes difficult for Kanister maintainers to assess the blast radius of the change, determine the rollout timing, provide timely support etc.